letsencrypt/boulder/docs/DESIGN.md

 * 5-6: CA does the following:
   * Remove the precertificate poison and sign a final certificate with SCTs provided by the RA
   * Create the first OCSP response for the final certificate
-  * Sign the final certificate and the first OCSP response with the CFSSL library
+  * Sign the final certificate and the first OCSP response
   * Store the final certificate
   * Commit the CA DB transaction if everything worked
   * Return the final certificate serial number